 Note: We cannot accommodate adults, other than sponsors, in the residence halls.

-Reservations must be in the Welcome Center office no later than Sept.
-27. Medical release forms must be signed in order for registration to be processed.
+Registrations must be in the Welcome Center office no later than Sept.
+26. Medical release forms must be signed in order for registration to be processed.

-Each participant and sponsor must complete individual reservation forms.
-Sponsors for groups (including homeschool groups) should send one check for full payment and all reservation forms for their entire group (including non-competing prospective students) in one envelope.
+Each participant and sponsor must complete individual registration forms.
+Sponsors for groups (including homeschool groups) should send one check for full payment and all registration forms for their entire group (including non-competing prospective students) in one envelope.

 Payment (less a $25 processing fee) will be refunded only if cancellation is received in the Welcome Center office no later than Sept.
 26. There is no refund for cancellations made after this date.

-All participants should check in on Monday from 9 a.m. to 5 p.m. in the lobby of Rodeheaver Auditorium.
+All participants should check in on Monday from 12 p.m. to 5 p.m. in the lobby of Rodeheaver Auditorium.
 A required opening meeting for all participants and sponsors will be held at 6:45 p.m. in the Founder’s Memorial Amphitorium.
 Preaching Conference participants will meet again at 8 p.m. in Levinson Hall in the Student Center.

 While On Campus

 What to Wear

 Those planning to participate in art workshops should bring a smock or an old shirt and old slacks.